Noddin-Robotmakers/Website/Coding.md

 * One reason why we chose Python is because it is very precise.
 It's useful when having to do something at just the right distance.
 * Another reason is that Python is a standard programming language.
   It is used all around the world, and many engineering jobs and robotics jobs require Python coding.
 * And finally it has reusable functions.
 It is useful when having to repeat a task multiple times.
+For example, reuseable functions are useful when having to hit a lever multiple times, so that you don't have to keep copy pasting code.

 ## Documenting